indutny/node-index/README.md

     require('index').createIndex({
       order: 32, // Maximum number of items in page
                  // Tree's height depends on that
-      storage: require('index/memory-storage') // Place where all tree data will be stored .createStorage(),           // (see more description below)
+      storage: require('index').storage.memory // Place where all tree data will be stored .createStorage(),           // (see more description below)
       sort: function(a, b) {
         return (a === null || a < b) ? -1 : a == b ?
 0 : -1;